 For some crazy reason, my favorite was my Latin teacher at a strict girl’s school.
 How she managed to intrigue and befriend me is beyond my comprehension.
 Especially since my father was a Classics professor, a reason for me to not like Latin.
 (You know how teenage girls can be.)
 Mrs. McCall was a lovely person, but might no longer be alive.
 I should’ve looked her up years ago.

 The absolutely primo instructor at that same school was my mother.
-She was a talented portrait sculptress, who occasionally taught art classes.
+She was a talented portrait sculptress, who occasionally taught art classes and also pushed herself to learn more to better instruct her pupils.
+If she was a teacher in today’s age, she would more than likely keep herself very busy taking various online courses for teachers and professors.
+She made it her mission to give all pupil’s the best education and personal wisdom she could.
 All the girls loved her because she was kind and showed interest in their work.
 On the other end of the spectrum, Mrs. X was the least favorite teacher in the whole school.
 She literally made girls cry.
 I will not repeat what she said to them, but since I stood up to her I’m sure I was a thorn in her side.
 I’ve never tolerated bullies.